 Take steps against ticks by making your lawn and garden less attractive to these pests.
 Keep areas free of tall grass, weeds and garden debris — you'll also discourage small rodents, which transport ticks.
 Place outdoor play and entertainment areas in sunny, airy spots, away from tick-prone zones.
 Most importantly, eliminate existing ticks and create a perimeter of protection around your home with effective tick control treatment.

-Whether it's the height of tick season or you're keeping pests at bay year-round, rest easy with Sevin® garden insecticides.
-Gardeners have trusted the brand for more than 50 years.
-GardenTech and the GardenTech® family of brands are here to help you learn and grow.
-Stay connected, and let the GardenTech blog and email newsletter help you explore gardening and the joys of outdoor life.
+Whether it's the height of tick season or you're keeping pests at bay year-round, rest easy with Sevin garden insecticides.
+GardenTech and the GardenTech family of brands are here to help you learn and grow.
+Stay connected, and let the GardenTech blog and newsletter help you explore the joys of gardening and outdoor fun.

-Always read product labels thoroughly and follow instructions carefully, including guidelines for pre-harvest intervals (PHI) on edible crops.
+Always read product labels thoroughly and follow instructions carefully, including guidelines for pre-harvest intervals (PHI) and application frequency on edible crops.